bkahlert/kommons-debug/README.md

 Reflects the running program and provides:

-- `Platform.isDebugging`: Returns whether the program is running in debug mode.
+- `Program.isDebugging`: Returns whether the program is running in debug mode.
-- `Platform.isIntelliJ`: Returns whether the program is running in IntelliJ.
+- `Program.isIntelliJ`: Returns whether the program is running in IntelliJ.
-- `Platform.onExit`: Allows registering callbacks that are invoked when the program exits.
+- `Program.onExit`: Allows registering callbacks that are invoked when the program exits.

 #### Platform